chngr/chngr.github.io/GAGLES-F2018.md

 ## Schedule

-We meet Wednesdays in Mathematics Room ??? between 1:15PM and 2:30PM.
+We meet Mondays in Mathematics Room 622 between 1:15PM and 2:30PM.

 09/05
   ~ [Raymond Cheng]{.speaker},